fangyanjia1999/-GUIAlignFusion/README.md

 Mann-Whitney U tests confirm statistically significant improvements across all metrics.

 ## Conclusion
-This paper introduces GUIAlignFusion, a progressive fine-tuning strategy for GUI retrieval.
+This work introduces GUIAlignFusion, a progressive fine-tuning strategy for GUI retrieval.
 The method begins by freezing the CLIP backbone to train only an attention-gated fusion module for rapid feature adaptation.
 It then progressively unfreezes vision encoder layers following an architecture-aware sequence, balancing stability with pretrained knowledge utilization.
 A dedicated Combiner network subsequently refines and fuses multimodal features, effectively bridging the domain gap between general pretraining and GUI-specific tasks while improving joint embedding additivity.

 Evaluations on our self-constructed dataset demonstrate superior performance over strong baselines, with visualizations validating the efficacy of the tuning and fusion mechanisms.